Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Application: Tax Competition between US States

-Our estimation strategy identifies the continuous strength of ties, $ W_{0,ij} $, where $W_{0,ij}>0$ is interpreted as state $j$ influencing outcomes in state $i$.
-This is useful because recent developments in tax competition theory, using insights from the social networks literature, suggest links need not be reciprocal or of symmetric strength ( \citealp{JanebaOsterleh2013}).
+Our estimation strategy identifies the continuous strength of links, $ W_{0,ij}$, where $W_{0,ij}>0$ is interpreted as state $j$ influencing outcomes in state $i$.
+This is useful because recent developments in tax competition theory, using insights from the social networks literature, suggest links need not be reciprocal (\citealp{JanebaOsterleh2013}).

-Figure 2A shows the distribution of $W_{0,ij}$'s across edges in $\hat{W}_{econ}$ (conditional on $W_{0,ij}>0$).
-The strength of ties between pairs of states varies greatly.
-The mean strength of ties is $ .19$, that is higher than the median strength, $.085$, suggesting many weak ties.
-At the other end of the distribution, the strongest $10$\% of ties have weight above $.6$.

-On the reciprocity of ties, Table 3 reveals that only $ 29.2$\% of edges in $\hat{W}_{econ}$ are reciprocal (all edges in $W_{geo}$ are reciprocal by construction).
-Hence, tax competition is both spatially disperse and highly asymmetric.
+Table 3 reveals that only $12.2$\% of edges in $\hat{W} _{econ}$ are reciprocal (all edges in $W_{geo}$ are reciprocal by definition).
+Hence, tax competition is both spatially disperse and asymmetric.
 In most cases where tax setting in state $i$ is influenced by taxes in state $j$, the opposite is not true.

-Panels B\ and C in Figure 2\ illustrate this for California, indicating the strength of each tie ($\hat{W}_{econ,CA,j}$).\ Figure 2B shows the in-network for California:\ those states causally impacting tax-setting in California.
-Some geographic neighbors to California influence its tax setting behavior (Nevada and Oregon), although these ties are weak.
-On the other hand, non-adjacent states influence California (Colorado, Maine), and these in-network ties are stronger than geographically adjacent in-network ties.
-Figure 2C shows the out-network for California, again indicating each tie strength ($\hat{W}_{econ,i,CA}$):\ those states whose taxes are influenced by taxes in California.
-We see that none of the geographic neighbors to California are influenced by its tax setting behavior, whereas a number of non-adjacent states are influenced (including East Coast states such as Virginia, and Southern states, such as Louisiana).
-When states are influenced by taxes in California, these ties tend to be relatively strong: $\hat{W}_{econ,i,CA}\geqslant .19$ for all five in-network ties.

-Given common time shocks $\alpha _{t}$ in (\ref{BC Estimation}), row-sum normalization is required and ensures $\sum_{j}W_{0,ij}=1$.
-Hence, for every state $i$ there will be at least one economic neighbor state $j^{\ast }$ impacts it, so that $W_{0,ij^{\ast }}>0$.
-This just reiterates that social interactions matter.
-On the other hand, our procedure imposes no restriction on the derived columns of $\hat{W}_{econ}$.
-It could be that a state does not affect any other state.
-Examining this possibility directly in $\hat{W} _{econ}$, we see this occurs for Minnesota, New Jersey, New Mexico, Vermont, and Wisconsin.
-These states have an out-degree of zero.
-Their tax rates impact no other states.